njausteve/ex_pass/README.md

 # ExPass

-ExPass is a robust Elixir library designed to simplify the creation of digital passes compatible with mobile wallets
+ExPass is a robust Elixir library designed to simplify the creation of digital passes compatible with mobile wallet applications, such as Apple Wallet.
+It enables developers to generate and manage various types of passes, including boarding passes, coupons, event tickets, store cards, and generic passes, all in compliance with the latest pass specifications.

-**TODO: Add description**
+## Features

 ## Installation